Brad Hand gets $10.5M from Nationals, $6.5M of it deferred - WTMJ

 He joins a deep bullpen in Washington that already included Daniel Hudson, Will Harris and Tanner Rainey.

+“I’m always open to pitching, whatever inning it may be.
+But these past two years I’ve been closing, and I’m comfortable in that role,” Hand said on a video conference with reporters.
+“I’ve always approached them the same, whether it’s the sixth, seventh, eighth or ninth.
+That’s crunch time, when the starters are out of the game.
+They’re handing it over to us to finish it off.”

-Since tying for last in the NL East in 2020, the Nationals and general manager Mike Rizzo have set out to address several glaring needs, adding Hand, lefty starter Jon Lester (pending a physical), slugging outfielder Kyle Schwarber and first baseman Josh Bell.
+Since tying for last in the NL East in 2020, Washington set out to address several glaring needs, adding Hand, lefty starter Jon Lester (pending a physical), slugging outfielder Kyle Schwarber and first baseman Josh Bell.

-They also brought back the organization’s longest tenured player, Ryan Zimmerman, after he chose to sit out the season in 2020 because of concerns about the coronavirus’ effect on his family’s health.
+The Nationals also brought back their longest tenured player, Ryan Zimmerman, after he sat out 2020 because of concerns about the coronavirus’ effect on his family’s health.

 AP Baseball Writer Ronald Blum in New York and AP Sports Writer Stephen Whyno in Washington contributed to this report.